ormorni/tau_split/README.md

 Example files for chemical reaction networks can be found in the `data/test_models` directory.
 More examples for chemical reaction networks, including the B-cell receptor network and the FceRI network, can be downloaded from `https://www.cosbi.eu/prototypes/rssa`, under "Collection of models".

-An example command to run the models from the repositroy root directory is:
+An example command to run the models from the repository root directory is:
 ```
 tausplit 5 .\data\test_models\synthesis.txt
 ```